PhenoApps/Field-Book/docs/source/collect.rst

 Overview
 --------

-To collect data, use the black arrows to navigate to the plot for which data should be collected and navigate to the specific trait you want to collect.
-The input area at the bottom of the screen will adjust to match the layout of the trait that is being collected.
+Field Book aims to optimize the amount of visible information to increase the rate at which data can be collected.
+For collection, only a single entry and trait are visible when collecting data.
+This reduces the risk of error and allows efficient layouts to be used for data input.
+The small green arrows are used to navigate between triats.
+The large black arrows are used to navigate between entries.
+Data is entered in the bottom area of the screen which adjusts to match the current trait format.
 Data is saved to an internal database as it is collected.
-Each trait has a specific layout that helps to rapidly collect organized data.

 .. figure:: /_static/images/collect/collect_framed.png
    :width: 40%